 ‘How old is she?’

-‘Two years younger than Johansson but not expected to live that long.’
+‘Two years younger than Johanssen but not expected to live that long.’

-She was awake when his head hit the pillow.
-‘Penny for your thoughts?’
+His ladyfriend was awake when his head hit the pillow.
+‘Penny for your thoughts?’ she said.

 ‘Puzzled, Beth.
-They know I was interested, they can’t track me, unfortunately they’re now forewarned.
-Someone in there is not kosher, meaning he’s a baddy, and someone in there is a goody, masquerading as a baddy.
+They know I’m interested but can’t track me.
+Someone in there though is not kosher, meaning he’s a baddy, and someone in there is a goody, masquerading as a baddy.
 He could have jumped on one vulnerability I had, an oversight, he was working late, very late and chose not to pounce.’

 ‘Maybe he’s not at your level.’